jbentke/PoA-Test/README.md

 # PoA-Test

-Adapt the chain file to your local setup.
+Adapt the chain file and the addresses in the AuthorityProxy.sol to your local setup.

 0x00..005 -> AuthorityProxy.sol